 Yet Keishi Otomo the director and Osamu Kubota, the producer had to do it.
 Did they bring justice to a manga written by Nobuhiro Watsuki ?
-Amazingly as we watch this adaptation for the second time, Serge will admit that they did bring some form of justice to Nobuhiro’s Rurouni Kenshin: Meiji Swordsman Romantic Story (this is the full title of the manga).
+Amazingly as we watch this adaptation for the second time, Lyle will admit that they did bring some form of justice to Nobuhiro’s Rurouni Kenshin: Meiji Swordsman Romantic Story (this is the full title of the manga).

 As always, there will be some spoilers so if you’re not the type who wants to be spoiled.
 Get lost now.

 Rurouni Kenshin the movie is based on the first season of the anime version minus a few plot elements and mixing some plot with others.
 If you have watched the anime, you can tell the differences that they made.
-What Serge found really sad was that there was no Aoshi Shinomori in this film adaptation.
+What Lyle found really sad was that there was no Aoshi Shinomori in this film adaptation.

 The story begins with Hitokiri Batt?sai fighting at the Battle of Toba-Fushimi .
 A decade after, Hitokiri Batt?sai now called Himura Kenshin, wanders Edo living his life and being a rurouni (wanderer).
 And just like the anime version, Kamiya Kaoru attacks Himura thinking that he is the Hitokiri Batt?sai that is currently killing people in the streets while using the name Kamiya Sword Style.